greg-raven/grus/_posts/2017-10-09-support-trumps-call-for-mandatory-e-verify-and-ending-chain-migration.md

 - Stop catch-and-release by correcting judicial actions that prevent ICE from keeping dangerous aliens in custody pending removal and expanding the criteria for expedited removal.
 - Prevent gang members from receiving immigration benefits.
     Protect U.S. workers by requiring E-Verify and strengthening laws to stop employment discrimination against U.S. workers.
-- Improve visa security by expanding State Department’s authority to combat visa fraud, ensuring funding of the Visa Security Program, and expanding it to high-risk posts.
+- Improve visa security by expanding State Department's authority to combat visa fraud, ensuring funding of the Visa Security Program, and expanding it to high-risk posts.

 **MERIT-BASED IMMIGRATION SYSTEM**